 query_sparse_vector = bm25.encode_queries("Which fox is brown?")

-Now, the contents of query_sparse_vector
+The contents of query_sparse_vector look like this:

 {"indices": [102, 16, 18, ...], "values": [0.21, 0.11, 0.15, ...]}